mongodb/docs/source/includes/api/list-tables/apiKeys-projects-response-values.rst

    * - ``publicKey``
      - string
      - Public key for this Organization |api| key assigned to this Project.

    * - ``roles``
-     - object array
+     - array of objects
      - Roles that this Organization |api| key assigned to this Project has.
 This array returns all the Organization and Project roles the user has in |service|.